Table Of Contents

 AWS Cost Explorer can also generate up to 50 custom cost and usage reports at once if you want to share them with multiple shareholders.
 These reports are also available in comma-separated value (CSV) file format.

-Speaking of customized, you can use the AWS Cost Explorer API to create interactive and custom cost management applications.
+Speaking of customization, you can use the AWS Cost Explorer API to create interactive and custom cost management applications.
 You will not need to set up any additional infrastructure to accomplish this.
-However, AWS charges $0.01 per paginated request.
-Each page counts as a single request.
+However, AWS charges $0.01 per paginated request, and each page counts as a single request.

 Another thing.
 If you want to visualize underutilized EC2 instances that you could downsize (on an instance-by-instance basis) within the same instance family, AWS Cost Explorer can help.

-It is also useful if you want to figure out the potential effect on your AWS bill by taking your RIs and Savings Plans into consideration.
-Cost Explorer also makes custom recommendations in all commercial regions (excluding China), across the instance families A, T, M, C, R, X, Z, I, D, and H.
+It is also useful to consider your RIs and savings plans to determine the potential effect on your AWS bill.
+Cost Explorer also makes custom recommendations in all commercial regions (excluding China) across the instance families A, T, M, C, R, X, Z, I, D, and H.

 What Are AWS Cost And Usage Reports Used For?

-In AWS, a Cost and Usage Report (CUR) provides a detailed view of your resource utilization as well as the associated costs in raw format.
+In AWS, a Cost and Usage Report (CUR) provides a detailed view of resource utilization and associated costs in raw format.

 Indeed, AWS Cost and Usage Reports provide the most detailed billing data of any AWS cost management tool, including Cost Explorer.
 An AWS CUR includes cost and usage data by the hour, daily, monthly, product, service, product resource, and custom tags.